Friday, December 27, 2024

 The second chapter, "They Kept On Coming," mixed brief quotes from the historical testimony (Kok-lee-arng-nun and Seepunger among them) with a series of brief accounts from the elders, keyed to a map of the island.
 This continues into the second chapter, which focuses on Terror Bay; the link there is Patsy Klengenberg's fur trading post there and the recollections of some of his descendants; again, historical voices mingle with those of present-day elders.
 What's added is certainly a strong sense of place, though little of this new testimony adds any detail to the Franklin story.

 Along the way, numerous sidebars introduce elements of Inuit culture and knowledge, from "preserving fish" to "Inuit navigation" to "Inuit and Qablunaat Burial Practices."
-Gorgeous photographs, many by the well-known photographer Michelle Valberg, appear alongside well-reproduced historical maps and sketches; as a visual document, the book certainly gives readers a strong sense of the place in which these stories transpired.
+Gorgeous photographs, many by my friend and fellow traveller Michelle Valberg, appear alongside well-reproduced historical maps and sketches; as a visual document, the book certainly gives readers a strong sense of the place in which these stories transpired.
 Here and there, the words of the elders add an interesting element to the tradition, as when Saul Aqslaluk Qirngnirq recalls a person seeing two boats "still covered with their loads":

 "The men gathered at the camp and they all went to the boats.
 The loads were covered -- hadn't been unloaded and there was nobody else around.
 When the covers were removed, they revealed guns on top of the load.
 They later learned that they were guns as they didn't know what guns were ... they smashed the wood off against a rock to salvage the metal."